h2oai/h2o-3/README.md

     javac -version

 ##### Step 2.
-Install Node.js and npm
+Install Node.js, npm, and bower

 Install [Node.js](http://nodejs.org/download/) and add installed directory `C:\Program Files\nodejs` that should include node.exe and npm.cmd to PATH if it isn't already prepended.
+After you have installed Node.js, install bower using

+    npm install -g bower

 ##### Step 3.
 Install R and the required packages